First-Time Home Buyer Guide Toronto (2026) | FHSA, RRSP & Costs | Own In Toronto

 Moving costs (approx.)$1,500

-Note: This example assumes purchasing in the City of Toronto (both provincial and municipal LTT apply).
-If purchasing outside Toronto in the GTA, only Ontario LTT applies — saving you roughly $6,000–$7,000 in land transfer costs.
+Note This example assumes purchasing in the City of Toronto, where both provincial and municipal land transfer tax apply.
+If you buy elsewhere in the GTA, only Ontario LTT applies, saving you roughly $7,000 in land transfer costs.
 Figures are approximate and vary by purchase price and specifics.

 There are meaningful government programs designed to make your first purchase more affordable.
-Most buyers don't take full advantage of all of them — make sure you do.
+Most buyers don't take full advantage of all of them.
+Stacked together, the RRSP Home Buyers' Plan and FHSA can put as much as $100,000 toward your down payment, tax-free.

 $40K

-RRSP Home Buyers' Plan (HBP): Withdraw up to $60,000 per person ($120,000 per couple) from your RRSP completely tax-free to use toward your first home.
-The funds must have been in your RRSP for at least 90 days before withdrawal, and you repay the amount over 15 years.
-Stack this with the FHSA for maximum impact.
+RRSP Home Buyers' Plan (HBP) The RRSP Home Buyers' Plan lets you withdraw up to $60,000 per person ($120,000 per couple) from your RRSP, tax-free, toward a qualifying first home.
+The funds must have been in your RRSP for at least 90 days before withdrawal.
+You repay the amount over 15 years, starting the second year after your withdrawal.
+Unlike FHSA withdrawals, HBP amounts must be repaid, but you pay no tax on the withdrawal itself.
+Stack the Home Buyers' Plan with your FHSA to maximize what you put toward your down payment.

 Land Transfer Tax Rebates